CPK Insurance

 Professional Liability Insurance in Albuquerque

-Professional Liability Insurance Risk Factors in Albuquerque
+About Professional Liability Insurance in Albuquerque, NM

 In New Mexico, professional liability insurance is designed to answer client claims that your professional services caused a financial loss through an error, omission, negligent act, or failure to deliver what was promised.
 The core protection usually includes negligence claims coverage, errors and omissions insurance, defense costs coverage, and settlements and judgments coverage, which is important because a claim can be expensive even if it is groundless.
 For service businesses in Santa Fe, Albuquerque, Farmington, and Las Cruces, that defense protection can matter as much as the final payout.